This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 1. Choose a business idea

-Before you embark on your entrepreneurship journey, make sure you have a solid business idea.
-In order to succeed, your product should fill a gap in the market and appeal to a specific audience.
+Before you embark on your entrepreneurial journey, solidify your business idea.
+Ensure your product fills a market gap and appeals to a specific audience.

-Will your business be business-to-consumer (B2C) or business-to-business (B2B)?
-Will you sell products online, through a brick-and-mortar storefront, or both?
-In order to appeal to your target customers, conduct market research and study industry trends.
+Will your business be business to consumer (B2C) or business to business (B2B)?
+Will you sell online, through a brick-and-mortar storefront, or both?
+To appeal to your target customers, conduct market research and study industry trends.

 Once you have a general concept, assess your path to profitability.
-Figure out how much you need to sell in order to break even and then generate a healthy profit margin.
+Figure out how much you need to sell to break even and then generate a healthy profit margin.

 Is the name unique?